nicolasparada/blog/content/posts/passwordless-auth-server.md

 Finally, we start the server.

-You can create empty handlers and middlewares to test that the server starts.
+You can create empty handlers and middleware to test that the server starts.

 ```go
 func createUser(w http.ResponseWriter, r *http.Request) {